ieeevr/2027/contribute/3dui-contest/index.md

 <li>The project should showcase novel 3DUI techniques with a focus on technical contribution, rather than merely solving the complexity of the presentation itself.
 For instance, the factual accuracy of the presentation content isn't a requirement.</li>
 </ul>

-<h1>Submissions will be evaluated through the following criteria:</h1>
+<p>Submissions will be evaluated through the following criteria:</p>
 <ol>
 <li>Usability & user well-being of user interactions</li>
 <li>Novelty of the 3DUI design</li>